 - Bonus experiences: that uplift a brand interaction by offering something unexpected and memorable.

-It’s important to note that customer experience begins the second a prospect comes in contact with your brand.
+It’s important to note that this begins the second a prospect comes in contact with your brand.
 From the moment a consumer becomes aware of your company, you should start offering a positive, powerful experience.
 And then, you should never stop providing it.

-Customer experience doesn’t have an end-point.
+But this doesn’t have to be an end-point.
 It’s your job to continue to provide uplifting, interesting, and excellent experiences through every single branded touch-point.

 Don’t make customer experience a one-time branding campaign or effort.
-Bring customer experience into your entire marketing strategy.
-And, grab our free ebook to see how you can tie it into your digital customer experiences from start to finish.
+Let customer experience drive your entire marketing strategy.
+And, grab our free ebook to see how you can tie it into your digital experiences from start to finish.